EasyAbp/Abp.SettingUi/docs/README.md

         );
         ```

-        * The consts `Group1` and `Group2` are defined in the `SettingUiConst` class
+        * The constants `Group1` and `Group2` are defined in the `SettingUiConst` class
-        * Set the "Group1" to "Server", and "Group2" to "Connection"
+        * Set the "Server" to "Group1", and "Connection" to "Group2"

     Then we should provide the localization resource for these two group names: